Stay Fit and Motivated During Winter: Top Workout Tips

 "Proper preparation makes winter workouts exciting."
 Fitness Expert

-You might think wearing what is important to stay safe in the cold.
+You might think that wearing what is important is important for staying safe in the cold.
 The cold is more important for warm-up exercises.

 Don't go out, but make sure to check the weather and the wind chill.
 They are too cold sometimes to be safe workouts.
 It's important to know when to move inside and keep fit.